willstepp/writings/joseph-the-son/jts-notes.md

 Joseph - Awaits the return of his father, unspoken and yet understood by all.
 Minister Jacob becomes father figure.

-Noah - Does not respect or obey his brother, always fighting, arguing, calling him stupid.
-Is humbled when Joseph wins the fight with Jesse by not retaliating.
-“Our dad is a cocksucker.”
+Lizzie - About five.
+Assumes the feelings and ideas of those around her.
+Joseph is protective, but annoyed by her.

 Mother (Beth) - Trying to hold things together, starts a new life, falls in love with the promises that Minister Jacob makes.
 I give up.
 I don’t know what to do anymore.
 God damn.
 God damn this world.

 Grandfather (Kenneth) - Living in a state of dementia.
 Wants to rebuild the house as it has fallen into disrepair.
 No belief in God, but reveals the mystery to Joseph.
-Beth calls him “Mr. Kenneth”
+Beth calls him “Mr. Kenneth”.

 Father (Will) - The returner.